-The most common occurrence that you shall witness from these fans is that #TeamGouna do not enjoy Dahab, and #TeamDahab do not Gouna.
+The most common occurrence that you’ll witness from these fans is that #TeamGouna does not enjoy Dahab, and #TeamDahab does not do Gouna.
 As a person who loves both of these beautiful locations, I’ll try to delve deeper into this so-called rivalry and understand the key differences that make both cities unique in their own way.

 A huge portion of young Egyptians dream to escape the crowded capital and live in Gouna or Dahab instead; consequently, some do take the step and move to live and work there.
 There are several key differences between moving to Gouna and Dahab.

 Realistically, Gouna is a much harder city to move to and work in as it is very expensive.
 However, I shall be tackling the pros and cons of each city based on my experience with them.